laurenchen0631/English-Learning/category/common_phrase.md

 	- We have a huge range of exotic teas: assam, pu-erh, guayusa, yerba mate, to name but a few.

 ## Competition
+- head start (on/over sth) 優勢
+	- You've got a head start over/on others trying to get the job because you've got relevant work experience.
 - snatch victory (from the jaws of defeat) 在最後時刻取得勝利

 ## Conclusion/Finish